 Well, by reading the whole instruction, you’d notice that the while the paragraphs themselves don’t specify any color other than black, it makes a note of Navy-Certified commercial boots and directs you further down the list to what boots you’re able to purchase and where you can wear them.

 What Boots Are Authorized for Wear in the US Navy?

 Black Leather Safety Boots – Bates (Style 1621 males, 1788 females) and Belleville (Style 360ST males, F360ST females)

-These are the standard wear aboard the ship and most commonly seen ones across the branch.
-Sailors are authorized to use these types of shoes regardless of situation, and when in doubt, “Black Leather Safety Boots out” should be the saying.
+These are the standard wear aboard the ship and the most commonly seen ones across the branch.
+Sailors are authorized to use these types of shoes regardless of the situation, and when in doubt, “Black Leather Safety Boots out” should be the saying.
 The safety aspect of these boots comes from the steel toe protective measure offered for the hazardous work environments found daily with shipboard life.